maxschlapfer/MacAdminHelpers/AppStoreExtract/README.md

 This script was tested under OS X Mavericks 10.9.5, Yosemite 10.10.5, OS X El Capitan 10.11.0, macOS Sierra 10.12.6, macOS High Sierra 10.13.1 and macOS Mojave 10.14.6.
 Compatibility with Catalina, see below.

 __Attention__:
-If you extract on High Sierra, please be aware of the fact, that `hdiutil` will build DMGs with APFS as default filesystem.
+If you extract on High Sierra (or higher), please be aware of the fact, that `hdiutil` will build DMGs with APFS as default filesystem.
 If you need to re-use your dmgs on older plattforms (10.11.x or older), please ad `-fs HFS+` to the hdiutil command.

+__Compatibility with macOS Catalina__:
+The scripts runs on macOS Catalina, but the finalize step (renaming the package) is not working as Apple has changed the way this information is distributed to the client.
+Until now, I do not have a solution for this, but a work around:

+If you do not manually download the App(s) from the AppStore, but using the `mas-cli` [https://github.com/mas-cli/mas](https://github.com/mas-cli/mas) to install the apps on your Mac, my script is still able to pick-up the right version/name.

 ### Information
 Based on an idea from Tim Sutton and Rich Trouton for downloading from the AppStore: